jonescompneurolab/hnn-core/doc/contributing.rst

 When you update the documentation, it is recommended to build it locally to check whether the documentation renders correctly in HTML.

-Certain documentation files require frequent updates.
+Certain documentation files require explicit updates by the contributor of a given change (i.e., you).
 These are:

 * ``doc/api.rst`` if you added a new function.
 * ``doc/whats_new.rst`` to document the fix or change so you can be credited on the next release.

-Please update these documents at the end to avoid rebase conflicts with other pull requests.
+Please update these documents once your pull request is ready to merge to avoid rebase conflicts with other pull requests.

 Building the documentation